tabarra/txAdmin/README.md

 - [ ] Add fxadmin_version fxserver svar
 - [ ] Config tester check for the modules inside `package.json` (require.resolve?)
 - [ ] Config tester kill spawned fxserver after 5 seconds
+- [ ] Investigate the "fxserver has stopped working" not disappearing when autorestarter kills the server (probably windows detaches it? in that case we would need to PID map and then kill them one by one?)

 And more...
 - [ ] Add a `more info` tab and include some config variables, and the complete PID breakdown